ResponsibleStaking/Cardano-Simple-Failover/README.md

 CNCLI Ping is not validating if the node is in sync, just if it is able to communicate.
 This means: If the Master Producer comes back online, the Standby Producer will move to standby while the Master Producer still might be syncing
 This is only a problem if the Master Producer is down for a longer time period.
+To compensate this issue the Standby stays active for 10 Intervals even if the master is OK again.

 ## Setup